colhountech/AcrylicUI/README.md

 ## Twitch

 Sometime I livecode on twitch, so join me and Listen to some cool StreamBeats while I figure stuff out.
-Sometimes, I play Valorant or Eve-Online on [Twitch.tv](https://twitch.tv/colhountech)
+Sometimes, I play Valorant or Eve-Online (Badly) on [Twitch.tv](https://twitch.tv/colhountech)

 Thank you.